thegenemyers/FASTK/README.md

 1. Histex [-1] [-kAG] [-h[<int(1)>:]<int(-G?1000:100)>] <source>[.hist]
 ```

-This command and also Tabex and Profex are presented specifically to
+This command and also Tabex and Profex are presented specifically to be able to
+examine and use FastK's outputs, and to
 give a user simple examples of how to use the C&#8209;interface modules,
 <code>libfastk.c</code>,
 to manipulate the histogram, k&#8209;mer count tables, and profiles produced by FastK.